-For verification of our results, we compared the kinetic energy between results of the numerical calculations with the kinetic energy received from analytical formulas.
+For verification of the results, the kinetic energy between results of the numerical calculations and the kinetic energy received from analytical formulas was compared.

 Analytical calculations can be found below:

-The difference between the two results is 16%.
+The difference between the two results was 16%.

-During this structural analysis, a self-modelled shape of the fender was used.
-I did not have any specific information about energy absorption.
-Normally, fender producers will use specialized laboratories to find out more about the product’s properties, but in most of the times, this solution is quite expensive.
+During this structural analysis, a self-modeled shape of the fender was used.
+There was no specific information about energy absorption.
+Normally, fender producers will use specialized laboratories to find out more about the product’s properties, but most of the time, this type of solution is quite expensive.

-In my analysis, I used SimScale as a lab to find out more about the shape and its parameters.
+In this analysis, SimScale was used as a lab to find out more about the shape and its parameters.
 Deformation results of the fender gave possibilities to check energy absorption of the structure.
-By using numerical analysis (or CAE), engineers can analyze and optimize many shapes before the final one will be chosen and tested with a physical prototype.
+By using numerical analysis (CAE), engineers can analyze and optimize many shapes before the final one will be chosen and tested with a physical prototype.